 I’m not a southern girl, and I’ve only watched the Kentucky Derby a few times, so is it wrong that I bring you a decidedly southern recipe?
 I hope not, because no matter where you hail from this Kentucky Butter Cake is a must make, and the Bourbon Vanilla Sauce…the cherry on top!

-It is a supremely moist, buttery and dense vanilla pound cake with a to-die for vanilla sauce poured over the warm cake, seeping into all the nooks and crannies giving the top a sweet, crunchy coating, simply dust on a little powdered sugar and you have an easy, delicious, portable dessert.
+Kentucky Butter Cake is a supremely moist, buttery and dense vanilla pound cake with a to-die for vanilla sauce poured over the warm cake, seeping into all the nooks and crannies giving the top a sweet, crunchy, crusty sugary coating, simply dust on a little powdered sugar and you have an easy, delicious, portable dessert.

 Want to take it another 10 notches higher?
 Drizzle this decadent Vanilla Caramel Bourbon Sauce on top and you’ll have people licking their plates, no seriously, I’ve had grown women ask if it’s okay!

 Have you ever hosted a Derby Party?
 I’ve always wanted to host one, the mint juleps in their frosted silver Julep cups alone are worth hosting.
 I read this history on the mint julep, it is quite interesting.
 Here is my Mint Julep adaptation from Alton Brown’s recipe.